 That is exactly the point that Dr. Amador addresses in his book.
 What I didn’t understand was that they simply couldn’t understand.
 So many of our loved ones don’t understand or accept our advice because they have anosognosia — unawareness of one’s illness.
 This is also referred to as lack of insight, and it’s a common symptom of a range of brain disorders.

 That’s where Dr. Amador’s LEAP approach comes in: Listen; Empathize; Agree; Partner.
 Overall, the steps help us to communicate more respectfully and effectively.
+It begins with listening to what our loved ones are saying without judgment.
 This method helps us talk with, instead of talk to, our loved ones.
 It helps us reach our loved ones, and connect and collaborate with them on a path forward.

 Find out more in the book and from this short video of Dr. Amador’s TEDx talk.